dbt-labs/docs.getdbt.com/website/snippets/_sl-test-and-query-metrics.md

 </Tabs>

 To streamline your metric querying process, you can connect to the [dbt Semantic Layer APIs](/docs/dbt-cloud-apis/sl-api-overview) to access your metrics programmatically.
-For SQL syntax, refer to [Querying the API for metric metadata](/docs/dbt-cloud-apis/sl-jdbc#querying-the-api-for-metric-metadata) to query metrics using the API.
+For SQL syntax, refer to [Querying the API for metric metadata](/docs/dbt-cloud-apis/sl-jdbc#querying-the-api-for-metric-metadata).